-RECOVERY - Adults Paediatric Patients Eligibility In the original protocol, patients were eligible if all they were: Aged at least 18 years Hospitalised SARS-CoV-2 infection (clinically suspected or laboratory confirmed) No medical history that might, in the opinion of the attending clinician, put the patient at significant risk if he/she were to participate in the trial Children and infants of all ages are included in RECOVERY Please see FAQs "Recruitment and randomisation" on page 2 and 3 for details on which children should be offered participation in RECOVERY.
-1 st stage Interventions Randomisation part A - No additional treatment - Azithromycin If one or more of the active drug treatments is not available at the hospital or is believed, by the attending clinician, to be contraindicated (or definitely indicated) for the specific patient, then this fact will be recorded via the web- based form prior to randomisation; random allocation will then be between the remaining arms.
-Same options but in randomisation part A, the arms for paediatric patients are: No additional treatment Corticosteroid arm remains open with different dosing options for patients with PIMS-TS phenotype (high dose methylprednisolone) and for neonates/infants <=44 weeks gestation with acute respiratory COVID-19 (low dose steroids).
-Intravenous immunoglobulin Azithromycin Lopinavir-Ritonavir and hydroxychloroquine arms are closed.
-2 nd stage Interventions No additional treatmentTocilizumab Same option of 2 arms.
-Not open to children before 1 st birthday.
-Follow- up/outcomes Ascertained at the time of death or discharge or at 28 days after randomisation (whichever is sooner): - Vital status (alive/ dead, with date and presumed cause of death, if appropriate) - Hospitalisation status (inpatient/ discharged, with date of discharge, if appropriate) - Use of ventilation (none/ previous/ ongoing, with days of use and type, if appropriate) - Use of renal dialysis or haemofiltration (none/ previous/ ongoing) Same outcome measures.
+RECOVERY - Adults Paediatric Patients Eligibility In the original protocol, patients were eligible if all they were: - Aged at least 18 years - Hospitalised - SARS-CoV-2 infection (clinically suspected or laboratory confirmed) - No medical history that might, in the opinion of the attending clinician, put the patient at significant risk if he/she were to participate in the trial Children and infants of all ages are included in RECOVERY Please see FAQs "Recruitment and randomisation" on page 2 and 3 for details on which children should be offered participation in RECOVERY.
+1 st stage Interventions 1st stage randomisation consists of 3 parts: A, B and C. The available arms are different between adults and children.
+If one or more of the active drug treatments is not available at the hospital or is believed, by the attending clinician, to be contraindicated (or definitely indicated) for the specific patient, then this fact will be recorded via the web- based form prior to randomisation; random allocation will then be between the remaining arms.
+Randomisation part A, the arms are: No additional treatment Corticosteroid arm remains open with different dosing options for patients with PIMS-TS phenotype (high dose methylprednisolone) and for neonates/infants <=44 weeks gestation with acute respiratory COVID-19 (low dose steroids).
+Intravenous immunoglobulin Randomisation part B, the arms are: No additional treatment synthetic neutralising antibodies only available to children ≥12 years and ≥40 Kg. convalescent plasma available to all ages Randomisation part C is NOT available for children 2 nd stage - No additional treatment Same option of 2 arms.
+Interventions - Tocilizumab Not open to children before 1 st birthday.
+Follow- up/outcomes Ascertained at the time of death or discharge or at 28 days after randomisation (whichever is sooner): Vital status (alive/ dead, with date and presumed cause of death, if appropriate) Hospitalisation status (inpatient/ discharged, with date of discharge, if appropriate) Use of ventilation (none/ previous/ ongoing, with days of use and type, if appropriate) Use of renal dialysis or haemofiltration (none/ previous/ ongoing) Same outcome measures.